 IRS TIN matching is when businesses match a payee’s tax identification number (TIN) against Internal Revenue Service (IRS) records.
 However, companies can encounter errors during the TIN matching process that could put the accounts payable process at risk of non-compliance with tax regulations.

-Payers are required by the IRS to annually file a 1099 tax form for each payee; the form reports the annual income and tax withheld.
+Payers are required by the IRS to file a 1099 tax form for each payee annually; the form reports the annual income and tax withheld.
 TIN matching verifies that the tax identification of a business or individual matches the IRS database.
-Accounts Payable usually obtains the TIN of a business or individual during the onboarding process by requiring a W-9, a tax form for the Request for Taxpayer Identification Number and Certification.
+Accounts Payable usually obtains the TIN of a business or individual during the onboarding process by requiring a W-9 (or W-8 series) tax form for the Request for Taxpayer Identification Number and Certification.

 Automate company tax compliance globally